nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User Guide Link
 - The text on the left of the buttons contains the relevant `HELP_MESSAGE` which is a link to the EZSTATES user guide.
 - The first `Button` which writes `Copy URL` copies the URL of the link in the `HELP_MESSAGE` onto the user's clipboard.
-- The second `Button` which writes `Open in Browser` opens the link in the `HELP_MESSAGE` in the use's default browser.
+- The second `Button` which writes `Open in Browser` opens the link in the `HELP_MESSAGE` in the user's default browser.

 2. Common Commands
 - This scrollable view below the User Guide Link describes the common commands of EZSTATES in a `TextArea`.